Finalists Announced for the 2020 Georgia Healthcare Innovation Challenge

 - TAVIE Health – TAVIE develops clinically tested digital therapies in specialty conditions and delivers to special populations worldwide.

-- Thorasys – Thorasys is a small medium-sized enterprise (SME), based in Montreal, Quebec, Canada, which designs, manufactures and markets respiratory medical devices such as the tremoflo and the REOM®.
-Thorasys applies state-of-the-art research and technology in the development of products for the assessment and monitoring of lung diseases such as asthma, COPD and cystic fibrosis.
+- Thorasys – Thorasys is a small medium-sized enterprise (SME), based in Montreal, Quebec, Canada, which designs, manufactures and markets respiratory medical devices such as the tremoflo®.
+Thorasys applies state-of-the-art technology in the development of products for the assessment of lung function.in patients with and without disease.

 Challenge winner(s) will take part in a collaboration effort that will include support from the industry at large, beta clients and partners, and a nurturing and creative environment.
 The end goal will be to launch new products and services into the market to improve healthcare delivery in Georgia.